Piemonte Cycling Tour

 Get ready for the adventure of a lifetime.

-You’ll enjoy daily rides through the spectacular Le Langhe wine region, culminating with the Gran Fondo in Cuneo.
-We’ll do a different ride each day and have you cycling through the picturesque areas and towns of Barolo, La Morra, Barbaresco, Neive, Serralunga d’Alba, before heading over to Cuneo to take on the Gran Fondo route, just with quieter roads.
+You’ll enjoy daily rides through the spectacular Le Langhe wine region, before taking on Colle di Fauniera at La Fausto Coppi Gran Fondo and culminating with the final two stages of Le Tour as it rolls through Italy.
+We’ll do a different ride each day and have you cycling through the picturesque areas and towns of Barolo, La Morra, Barbaresco, Neive, Serralunga d’Alba, before heading over to Cuneo to take on the Gran Fondo and then onto the Cottian Alps.

 We always start this week with a light loop which provides the perfect introduction to Le Langhe, with its rolling hills that stretch as far as the eye can see, its ancient villages and castles perched atop hills, and the succession of gentle slopes planted with rows and rows of vines, creating magnificent geometric shapes that you will roll between as you ride the two gentle climbs that should loosen your legs after your travels.